MrXueBao/TA-tutorials/RC0/RC0_Setup.md

 In VSCode, you may right click and choose `Format Document` to format your code.
 Also, the default keybinding for formatting is `Shift + Alt + f`.

 <!-- markdownlint-disable MD033 -->
 To learn better coding style, you may refer to <a href = "https://eecs280staff.github.io/tutorials/style_guide.html" style = "text-decoration: underline;">this tutorial</a> for good habits or <a href = "https://github.com/trekhleb/state-of-the-art-shitcode" style = "text-decoration: underline;">this page</a> for bad habits that you should avoid.
+It's also worth noting that the coding style of ChatGPT is good.
 <!-- markdownlint-enable MD033 -->

 ## More References